microsoft/ApplicationInsights-node.js/README.md

 ### Enable Azure Monitor Application Insights

-> *Important:* `applicationinsights` must be setup *and* started *before* you import anything else.
+> *Important:* `ApplicationInsightsClient` must be setup *and* started *before* you import anything else.
 There may be resulting telemetry loss if other libraries are imported first.

 ```typescript